Cheng-Xue/Hi-Phy/Baseline Agents.md

 Our hierarchy consists three levels and fifteen capabilities:

-**Level 1: Understanding the instant effect of the first force applied to objects in an environment as a result of an agent's action.**
+**Level 1: Understanding the instant effect of the first force applied on objects in an environment as a result of an agent's action.**

     Level 1 capabilities: